Find out whether you have poor credit — and how to fix it — to position yourself for better interest rates and terms.

 Improving your credit score can be a slow process, but it could help you get financed down the road with more flexible options and better borrowing terms.

 - Order a copy of your credit report.
-Request a free credit report from the major bureaus too stay on top of making sure that lenders see only the most accurate picture of your financial health.
+Request a free credit report from the major bureaus to stay on top of making sure that lenders see only the most accurate picture of your financial health.
 Confirm that your personal information, employment data, open accounts and balances and other financial details are current and accurate.
 If you discover any errors, dispute them with the three credit bureaus and the provider that reported them.
-Your report can give you a better understanding of how to improve your finances.
-For example, if you see a lot of listings for late payments, focus on paying your bills on time to improve your score over the long term.

 - Pay down your credit card accounts.
 Your overall credit score is determined by many variables, including your credit utilization rate.
 To indicate to lenders that you’re a responsible borrower, only carry a balance with a utilization of 30% or less.
 For example, if your credit limit is $1,000, keep your balance below $300, which is 30% of your limit.